AniketShukla14/HostellersHub/README.md

 # HostellersHub
-All-in-one website where students can
+All-in-one website where students can:-
 <li> Buy and sell their products to gain money</li>
-<li> They can upload their Task for getting help from their fellow mates</li>
+<li> They can upload their task for getting help from their fellow mates</li>
 <li> Can post about their open-source project.</li>
 <li> Pass outs can share their project ideas, their study materials and guide the juniors.</li>
 <br>